 Aside from some radical changes in material, Bacteriography by Zachary Copfer follows a process very similar to traditional photo developing.
 In place of light sensitive photographic paper and exposing it to light, he uses genetically altered bacteria in a petri dish, exposing it to short-wavelength ultraviolet radiation.
 Once the bacterial growth (the image) is satisfactory, the bacteriograph is refrigerated before it undergoes another round of radiation to kill any microbes.
 Then it is sealed with a layer of acrylic.

-538 clicks in 82 w
+Research: 563 clicks in 188 w

 More Stats +/-

 Coral Reef-Inspired Paintings